-This course provides one half-hour private brass lesson each week and is open to all students.
-It may be repeated one time for up to a maximum of two semester hours of credit.
-Instructor consent required.
+This course provides a one half-hour private lesson each week and is open to all students.
+Students will learn the basics of the instrument and/or method.
+This course is intended for non-music majors and music majors studying an instrument other than their primary one.
+It may be repeated once for up to a maximum of two semester hours of credit..
+General Education -- Not Applicable